 I recently graduated from UC Riverside as a Biochemistry major as part of the class of 2021.
 It has been a very exciting experience taking my next step as a Master’s student studying Pharmacology and Toxicology.
 As an undergrad, I found the Biochemistry lectures that focused on aggregate mutations in the brain to be fascinating.
 This inspired me to research in Dr. Seidler’s lab, where I will be studying cyclic peptides and observing their potential in inhibiting the mutated proteins responsible for Alzheimer’s.
 I look forward to this challenging but fruitful experience as my first step in pursuing drug discovery

-I am currently a second year master student at USC, majoring in molecular pharmacology and toxicology.
-I got my B.A. in pharmaceutical science, from Chongqing Medical University, in China.
+I got my B.A. in pharmaceutical science from Chongqing Medical University, in China and M.S. from USC in molecular pharmacology and toxicology.
 As an undergraduate student, I worked in Dr. Dong’s lab and finished my graduation thesis about.
 My project focused on the protective effect of β-caryophylene on oxygen and sugar deprivation/reoxygenation (ogd/r) cells.
 With interests in neurodegenerative diseases, I joined Dr. Seidler’s lab in 2021 and mainly focused on discovering small natural molecule compounds which could decrease tau aggregation.
 I am going to apply for a PHD program and in the future I’d like to develop a career in pharmaceutical science and keep discovering new compounds.

 Amanda Tse, Undergraduate student